akshatgoel92/welfare-monitor/docs/README.md

 * We have stopped doing database migrations manually and have started using **Alembic**.
 * This folder is the boiler-plate Alembic folder which has the migration environment and migration scripts.

+### script

+#### scrape_info_to_btt_csv.py

+Thie file's main purpose is to pull field data, merge it with transaction/fto data from the database, and output a csv in the appropriate format for BTT.
+It reformats necessary data in order to be able to match the job card numbers.
+A message is emailed to the team if there are no matches.